Rates and Regulations

 • Do not allow one-on-one contact between an adult and a minor participant.
 Always be sure that one adult is with two or more minors, or two or more adults are with one minor.

-• Have a back-up plan to be able to maintain ratios as quickly as possible if an adult has to leave the group.
+• Have a backup plan to maintain ratios as quickly as possible if an adult has to leave the group.

 • Do not allow unsupervised free time.
 All participants must be supervised at all times.
 Always maintain supervision ratios.